 The bighead carp (Hypophthalmichthys nobilis), black carp (Mylopharyngodon piceus), and silver carp (Hypophthalmichthys molitrix) occur in at least 24 states.
 They out-compete native fish, reduce forage for other fish, and can transmit disease.
 Silver carp are also known for their ability to jump great distances out of the water when boats travel near them, causing injury to boaters.

-Black carp are native to Asia and east Russia and were unintentionally introduced in the early 1970s as a stowaway with intentionally introduced grass carp.
+Black carp are native to Asia and eastern Russia.
+These fish were unintentionally introduced as a stowaway with intentionally introduced grass carp.
 Black carp now occur in at least 5 states.
 Black carp may reduce populations of native mussels and snails through predation and negatively affect the aquatic ecosystem.
 None of these species are currently found in Wyoming, or Montana.

 These invasive species may continue to be spread intentionally or through accidental introductions as fish or fish eggs and through water currents.